Intelligent Transportation System (ITS) is another futuristic feature that represents technological innovation in transportation.

 You may be surprised by the capabilities of the Intelligent Transportation System, which improve efficiency, safety, and comfort in the transportation system.

 Are you familiar with the Intelligent Transportation System?
-This article will provide a deeper understanding of ITS, including its definition, functions, examples of applications, its benefits, and its regulations in Indonesia.
+This article will provide a deeper understanding of ITS, including its definition, functions, examples of applications, its benefits, and its regulations.

 What is an Intelligent Transportation System?